top of page

 You call this a synagogue!

 As was typical for ancient synagogues, the building consisted of a central hall and an aisle at each side, separated by rows of columns.
-An apse in the southern wall would have contained an ark and scrolls of the law and faced towards Jerusalem.
-It is presumed that the synagogue was destroyed by a severe earthquake at the end of the 6th century.
+There was an apse in the southern wall which faced towards Jerusalem, and contained the ark with scrolls of the law.

 bottom of page